GregoryPetterson/Directed-Study/README.md

     "negative"))
 ```

-#### Comment!!!!!!!!!!!!!
-Need to introduce when function at some point since it is used.

 Write a function absolute-value.
 That takes a number and returns the absolute value of that number.

 ## Level 3 - Vectors